skylark-platform/reference-apps/apps/media/README.md

 A [Skylark][skylark] reference application built using Next.js and Tailwind CSS.

+## Notable implementation decisions

+1. In order to improve page performance, each Thumbnail in StreamTV loads its own data - all the data required to load the information page for that item.
+We do this so that the initial request to Skylark to gather the Set/Season/parent object is faster and we can display the structure for the page.
+Also only iformation from thumbnails on screen are fetched.
+Then, as we have loaded the data required for the information page for the object already, once the user navigates to the object's page, it loads instantly from the cache.
+To achieve this we use a custom hook to ensure that we send the same parameters when fetching an object ensuring - requests hit the cache.

 ## Running

 1. Create a `.env.local` and populate it using the instructions in the [Environment Variables document][environment-variables].